Lemonardo-DWC/cscb07-group-project-20/README.md

     - Planned schedules are configurable by parents.

 ### For Healthcare Providers:
-- Read-only access to reports from parents one-time a invite code/link.
+- Read-only access to reports from parents via a one-time invite code/link.

 ## Usage
 ```bash